HaitianWang/P2MFDS-A-Privacy-Preserving-Multimodal-Fall-Detection-System-for-Elderly-People-in-Bathroom-Environ/README.md

 # PPMFD: A Privacy-Preserving Multimodal Fall Detection Network for Elderly Individuals in Bathroom

+> **Notice:** Our manuscript is currently under peer review.
+In the meantime, we have released all data-processing pipelines, feature-extraction scripts, and the PPMFD model code for early access and community feedback.
+We warmly invite reviewers and fellow researchers to explore the repository, experiment with the AI network, and share your insights or issues.
+The full multimodal fall-detection dataset will be made publicly available upon publication of the paper.

 ## Table of Contents
 - [1.
 Introduction](#1-introduction)
 - [2.
 Motivation and Background](#2-motivation-and-background)